MuhammedKalkan/Anyka-Camera-Firmware/README.md

 But make sure you try SD Card method first and see apps and scripts are working for you.

-Then you can create your custom firmware or if you are sure that you dont have any different drivers as listed below use the one in Releases
+Then you can create your custom firmware with your drivers or if you are sure that you dont have any different drivers as listed below use the one in Releases.

+If you happen to have different drivers, your camera will not work, even if you tried SDcard method and all worked flawlessly.

 Camera Sensors included in this repo are gc1084,gc1054, gc1034, H62 , H63.
 If yours is different (check /usr/modules and look for .ko files), use your own drivers .
 Look at [here](https://github.com/MuhammedKalkan/Anyka-Camera-Firmware?tab=readme-ov-file#different-hardware)